3d mammogram

 Share

 For women 40 years and older, an annual screening mammogram is strongly recommended.
-So, if you haven’t had your mammogram this year, it is time to get scheduled!
+If you haven’t had your mammogram this year, now is the time to get it scheduled.
+And when it comes to mammograms, it’s widely understood that a 3D mammogram is the better option.
+But what is a 3D mammogram?

 We spoke with Kathy McCarthy, supervisor of breast imaging at Mercy Health – Springfield Regional Medical Center and Mercy Health – Urbana Hospital about 3D mammography and how it improves breast care for the better.